-Prior to his postdoctoral research, Asaf completed a dual degree in Law and International Relations (LL.B./B.A, magna cum laude) at Hebrew University of Jerusalem in Israel, and a Master of Laws (LL.M.) and Doctor of the Science of Law (J.S.D., expected 2019) degrees at Yale Law School.
-He additionally attended The Hague Academy of International Law, and interned for the United Nations International Criminal Tribunal for the Former Yugoslavia.
-Asaf also worked for the Turkel Public Commission of Inquiry into the Maritime Incident of May 31st 2010, and served as an articled clerk for the International Law Division of the Israeli Ministry of Foreign Affairs Office of the Legal Advisor.
-Asaf has previously taught seminars in public and private international law, torts and insurance law, international human rights and humanitarian law, and criminal procedure and counterterrorism.
-He has published with theHarvard International Law Journal, the Yale Journal of International Law, and the Chicago Journal of International Law, and written for Just Security and Lawfare.
+Dr. Lubin holds a dual degree in law and international relations (LL.B./B.A., magna cum laude, 14’) from Hebrew University of Jerusalem, and Master of Laws (LL.M., 15’) and Doctor of the Science of Law (J.S.D., 20’) degrees from Yale Law School.
+He additionally attended The Hague Academy of International Law and interned for the United Nations International Criminal Tribunal for the Former Yugoslavia.
+Dr. Lubin has previously taught seminars in public and private international law, cybersecurity and cyber risk management, torts law, international human rights and humanitarian law, and criminal procedure and counterterrorism.
+He has published with the Harvard International Law Journal, the Yale Journal of International Law, the Harvard National Security Journal and the Chicago Journal of International Law, and written for Just Security and Lawfare.